One by one the children came

 And our young boys, now wizened men

-with forked tongues and gilded crown.
+with forked tongue and gilded crown.